project-chip/matter.js/packages/matter.js/API.md

-# Matter.js Development API Overview
+# Matter.js Development Legacy-API Overview

+[!NOTE]
+This is a legacy API overview for the API used before 0.8.x.
+With 0.8.x a completely new API was introduced for the Device development.

 Until we have a proper generated API doc this file should summarize the basic API concept of matter.js.